Santroller/Santroller/controller-reverse-engineering/ps3-gh.md

 ### Tilt
 Note that tilt requires both bits, and goes between 0x0184 and 0x01f7.
 However, the original guitar just jumps between these values, so it is sufficient to use 0x0184 as a neutral position, and 0x01f7 as a tilted position.
+If you compare side-by-side to a regular ps3 controller, you will notice that the accelerometer is just mapped to the accelerometer_x axis on a regular controller.

 ### Buttons
 The buttons also change slightly from a normal controller.Note that blue and yellow are switch when compared to a Rockband controller!